imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 This is the lowest level of code on the dependency tree; everything can import this, while this does not import any custom code.

+This is where the Dndv_ID system is defined for everything.
-All the event loop library code and structures are here, including player data and data access.
+All the event loop library code and structures are here, but globals and internals are handled by dndv_internals

-## dndv_globals
+## dndv_internals

 This is the second-lowest level of code on the dependency tree; this only imports dndv_dat and nearly everything imports this.